Kia ora Koutou

 Step-by-Step

-3. Embellishments: Add a handcrafted bow to the corner of the frame using a foam square.
+- Add a blue paper bow to one corner of the panel.

 Final Thoughts

-Thank you so much for stopping by today — I hope this card inspires you to create elegant, romantic and timeless cards for the special person in your life.
+Thank you so much for stopping by today.
+I hope this project inspires you to create your own coordinated card and gift box set using your favourite dies and colour combinations.

 Share the Joy